kevinlin/ai-sdlc-playbook/docs/workflow/04-technical-specification.md

 Using your technical specifications, conduct a deep analysis to evaluate the technical approach.
 Run the following prompt for meta analysis, use an advanced reasoning model:

 ```
-Do some meta analysis to analyse the following technical specifications, focusing on technical feasibility, scalability, maintainability, and implementation complexity.
+Do some meta analysis to analyze the following technical specifications, focusing on technical feasibility, scalability, maintainability, and implementation complexity.

 ANALYSIS PHASE:

-Read, analyse and understand the following technical specifications:
+Read, analyze and understand the following technical specifications:

 DATA MODEL:
 [PASTE HERE]